 Types of Green Roofs

-There are two major types of green roofs: extensive and intensive.
+There are two main types of green roof design: intensive and extensive.

 Green roofs serve as an extra layer of insulation between your home or building and the world outside.
 They absorb up to 30% of the noise pollution from the outside surroundings, making them an excellent choice for structures located in the middle of busy cities.

 Green roofs are extremely efficient in helping to regulate temperature.
 They absorb heat from the sun on hot days and prevent the escape of heat from your building on winter days.

 This helps you save on heating and air-conditioning costs and helps ensure that your structure is much more energy-efficient.

 How Much Does A Green Roof Cost?

 On average, the cost for an extensive green roof (with low-growing plants) ranges from $10-$25 per square foot.
 Whereas for an intensive green roof (with taller plants and a more complex design), costs can go up to $50 or more per square foot.

 The green roof cost can vary depending on several factors such as the size and slope of the roof, the type of vegetation chosen, and any additional features or maintenance requirements.
 Generally, the initial investment for a green roof is higher than that of a traditional roof.

 However, considering the long-term benefits and potential savings, it can be a worthwhile investment.